SpenceKonde/ATTinyCore/avr/extras/ATtiny_x61.md

 The ATtiny x61 series parts are equipped with a special high speed 8/10-bit timer, Timer1 (this is very different from the traditional 16-bit timer1 used on the atmega328p and almost every other chip in the 8-bit AVR product line).
 This timer can be clocked off the system clock, OR from the PLL at 64 mhz or 32mhz.
 This will impact the frequency of PWM output on Pins 4 and 6.

 ### Tone Support
 Tone() uses timer1.
 For best results, use pin 6 for tone - this will use Timer1's output compare unit to generate the tone, rather than generating an interrupt to toggle the pin.
 In this way, tones can be generated up into the MHz range.
 If timer1 is set to use the PLL clock (provided this is done using the menu option, not manually), Tone will figure this out and output the requested frequency.
 With timer1 running off the PLL @ 64mhz, tone() should be able to output a 32mhz signal on pin 6!
+If using SoftwareSerial or the builtin software serial "Serial", tone() will only work on pin 6 while the software serial is actively transmitting or receiving.
+As only Timer1 is capable of hardware PWM on the x61 series, tone() will break all PWM functionality.

 ### I2C Support
 There is no hardware I2C peripheral.
 I2C functionality can be achieved with the hardware USI.
 As of version 1.1.3 this is handled transparently via the special version of the Wire library included with this core.